marcobacis/llvm_stacksize/README.md

-## ACA project P4 - Stack size estimation
+## Stack size estimation project for the Advanced Architectures course at Politecnico di Milano, A.Y.
+2017/2018

 The goal of this project is to give an estimate about the stack size of a program using LLVM.
 Two estimates are given: